What is the primary purpose of the electron transport chain in ce... | Channels for Pearson+

 1

-Understand the context of cellular respiration: Cellular respiration is a metabolic process that converts biochemical energy from nutrients into adenosine triphosphate (ATP), and then releases waste products.

-Identify the role of the electron transport chain: The electron transport chain is the final stage of cellular respiration, occurring in the inner mitochondrial membrane, where electrons are transferred through a series of protein complexes.
+Understand the role of the electron transport chain (ETC) in cellular respiration.
+The ETC is a series of protein complexes located in the inner mitochondrial membrane.

-Recognize the main function of the electron transport chain: The primary purpose is to create a proton gradient across the mitochondrial membrane by transferring electrons, which drives the synthesis of ATP through oxidative phosphorylation.

-Clarify oxidative phosphorylation: This process involves the enzyme ATP synthase, which uses the proton gradient created by the electron transport chain to convert adenosine diphosphate (ADP) and inorganic phosphate into ATP.
+Recognize that the primary purpose of the ETC is to transfer electrons from electron donors like NADH and FADH2 to electron acceptors such as oxygen, through a series of redox reactions.

+Learn that as electrons move through the ETC, energy is released and used to pump protons (H⁺ ions) across the mitochondrial membrane, creating a proton gradient.

 Watch next